alfi-j/ultra-debugger/README.md

 - **Component Structure**: Proper component definitions
 - **Props Handling**: Prop validation, proper prop usage

+## Live Analysis

+The Ultra Debugger supports real-time code analysis through file watching:

+1. **File Watching**: Monitor individual files or entire directories for changes
+2. **Instant Feedback**: Get immediate analysis results when code is modified
+3. **Continuous Monitoring**: Keep watching files until explicitly stopped
+4. **Multiple Sessions**: Run multiple watch sessions simultaneously with unique IDs

+To use live analysis with MCP tools:
+1. Call `watch_file` with a path and unique watch ID
+2. View live analysis output in the server console
+3. Call `unwatch_file` with the watch ID to stop monitoring
+4. Use `list_watch_sessions` to see active watch sessions

 ## Integration with AI Assistants

 AI assistants that support the Model Context Protocol can use the Ultra Debugger to: